Gudbrandsdalen: Legendary history

 Raum the Old was the father of Dale-Gudbrand, and he settled in Hundorp.
 The Gudbrand Valley is mentioned extensively in the Heimskringla (Chronicle of the Kings of Norway) by Snorri Sturluson.
 The account of King Olaf's (A.D.
 1015–1021) conversion of Dale-Gudbrand to Christianity is popularly recognized.
 According to the saga Gudbrand built a church there "in the valleys", possibly at Haave farm near Hundorp where archaeological evidence indicates what may have been the first church in the valley.
 In 1206, the heir to the Norwegian throne, Håkon Håkonsson, was saved by birkebeiners with a ski-run from Lillehammer to Rena.

 Until the Black Plague settlement expanded and new farms were established at outskirts.
 Farms with names -gard, -rud, -hus, and -li are mostly from this expansion period.
-During the High Middle Ages about 40 churches existed, most built in wood except for instances masonry churches in Easter Gausdal and Follebu.
+During the High Middle Ages about 40 churches existed, most built in wood except for instances masonry churches in Eastern Gausdal and Follebu.
 Hamar episcopal see was established in 1152 and its jurisdiction included Gudbrandsdalen.
 Garmo Stave Church and Ringebu Stave Church are examples of ancient wooden churches.
 Fåvang Stave Church and Vågå Church include parts from older churches.
 The Black Plague reduced the population in Gudbrandsdal by 50 to 70% during 1349 to 1350.
 Saksum, Brekkom, Skåbo, Venabygd and other districts were left largely deserted for centuries.
 Inhabitants from marginal areas presumably relocated to the main valley and other areas with vacant land.
 A large number of clergy also perished during the plague and churches fell into disrepair.
 During the 1600s the population again reached the same level as in 1300.
 During the 1500s the area had about 6000 inhabitants.
 No census was taken before 1665 and population figures are based on estimates.
 This resulted in a temporary improvement for the lower classes as crofters became scarce and the poor were able to rent the better farms.